MojaveMhadi/the-chile-chairman/content/post/The_95_Culinary_Theses.md

 12. Those persons ordering any steak "well done" shall be brought before the local party apparatus to effect self criticism and to renounce any other heretical, and or counter-revolutionary, practices.
 The need of further disciplinary actions shall be decided by the local party committee.

-13. Electric blenders shall be used for applications strictly in adherence to the party line.
+13.Electric blenders shall be used for applications strictly in adherence to the party line.

-14. The presence of coarse-grained salt in a kitchen a mark of the chef's political reliability.
+14.The presence of coarse-grained salt in a kitchen a mark of the chef's political reliability.

-15. Aversion to garlic shall be interpreted as a manifestation of western  imperialitst culinary tendencies.
+15.Aversion to garlic shall be interpreted as a manifestation of western  imperialitst culinary tendencies.
 Reeducation of 5 years as the court shall remedy.